jcoliz/AzLogs.Ingestion/README.md

 ## Configuration

-Once you have everyhing above running, you'll need to configure the sample with the App Registration you completed initially, as well as the details on your Data Collection Rule.
+Once you have deployed your Azure resources, you'll need to configure the sample with the App Registration you completed initially, as well as the details on your Data Collection Rule.
 You could follow the practices outlined in [Safe storage of app secrets in development in ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets).

 Alternately, you can create a `config.toml` file containing these secrets in the `BackgroundService` folder.
 This file will not be committed to source control.
-To begin, copy the existing `config.template.toml` file to a new file named `config.toml`.
+To begin, copy the existing [config.template.toml](./BackgroundService/config.template.toml) file to a new file named `config.toml`.
 Then fill this in with the values unique to your deployment.

 ```toml
 [Identity]